greenh/CJD/README.md

 * It's (probably) doesn't cover everything one can do with Clojure.

- + It accommodates most common syntactic variations (as a point of reference, it successufully makes it through the 1.4.0 Clojure source), but there's been no effort made to ensure that coverage is fully comprehensive.
+ + It accommodates most common syntactic variations (as a point of reference, it successfully makes it through the Clojure source code), but there's been no effort expended to ensure that coverage is fully comprehensive.

  + There's no way to accommodate anything that's dynamically or conditionally
-compiled: CJD just reads source files; it doesn't execute tham.
+compiled: CJD is limited to just _reading_ source files; it doesn't _execute_ them.

 And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace and hasn't freed mankind from hunger, disease, or bad guys.
 Or ants.
-(That's _Leiningen's_ job.)
+(That's Leiningen's job.)
 But all this aside, everything is wonderful!

 ## License